-- the Boards contribution to developing strategy and policy; - interaction between the Boards and management; - operation of the Boards including the conduct of Board and committee meetings; - the Boards' processes to monitor business performance and compliance, control risk and evaluate management; and - the Boards composition, structure and succession planning.
+- operation of the Boards including the conduct of Board and Committee meetings; - + the Boards' processes to monitor business performance and compliance, control risk and evaluate management; and - + the Boards composition, structure and succession planning.

 The performance of senior executives is reviewed annually by the Group CEO through a structured process of self-assessment and review against previously established goals and objectives.
 This process is co-ordinated by Goodman's Human Resources department and applied globally throughout Goodman.
 In accordance with this process, a performance review was conducted in relation to each executive's performance during the financial year.

 The performance of the Group CEO and senior executives (including the other executive directors, nominated key management personnel and Country heads) is reviewed and overseen by the Remuneration and Nomination Committee.